SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/browser_manipulation.en.md

 Ruby is not installed by default on Windows.
 Download the latest [version](//rubyinstaller.org/downloads) and run the installer.
-You can leave all settings at default values, except at the _Installation Destination and Optional Tasks_ screen check _Add Ruby executables to your PATH_ checkbox.
+You can leave all settings at default values, except at the _Installation Destination and Optional Tasks_ screen check where you need to check the _Add Ruby executables to your PATH_ checkbox.
 To drive any browser, you have to install `selenium-webdriver` Ruby gem.
 To install it, open command prompt and type this: